 Someone decided to window-box the entire main title sequence.
 A shot of two Berliners walking near the wall looks unaccountably squeezed.
 But this movie also shows off those excellent-quality English opticals: the final shot in London is up for several seconds before the credits scroll into view, but isn’t given away by a telltale increase in granularity.

-Konrad Elfers’ music compositions suit the film well, but it can’t match the eccentricity of the scores for the first and third Harry Palmer adventures.
-I can watch Ipcress and Billion Dollar Brain any time, just to enjoy the great music by John Barry and Richard Rodney Bennett.
-According to the IMDB, Elfers composed music for Fritz Lang’s Dr. Mabuse Der Spieler.
+Konrad Elfers’ music compositions suit the film well but can’t match the eccentricity of the scores for the first and third Harry Palmer adventures.
+I can watch Ipcress and Billion Dollar Brain any time just to enjoy the great music by John Barry and Richard Rodney Bennett.
+According to the IMDB Elfers composed music for Fritz Lang’s Dr. Mabuse Der Spieler.
 Since he was three years old when that film was first released, I assume that his contribution came decades later, to retrofit the movie for a revival.